 A recent study conducted by Adcom surveyed mobile app users.
 The study focused on financial apps, which are among the most popular in use today (over 50% of those surveyed use them).
 70% of respondents complained about problems they experienced, and 80% said they want to request customer assistance from within the app they are using.
 While this study was focused on the financial sector, it’s safe to assume that apps from other categories would yield similar results.

 Your mobile app needs the ability to let your customer connect with a live agent conversation when needed, and the ability to make that transition while maintaining the context of what was going on.
 Ideally, the customer should be able to connect with the agent without dealing with phone menus or waiting on hold.

 The good news is that it’s not hard to make that happen.
 Fonolo can be easily added to your mobile app and will handle the connection with your existing call center.
 In fact, 1st United Services Credit Union added this exact functionality to their mobile app using Fonolo and they didn’t have to change anything in their call center.
-The images below show how visual IVR and virtual queuing features were added.
+The images below show how Web Call-Backs (formerly Visual IVR) and virtual queuing features were added.